char998/rainmodel_conc/README.md

     - **runs_and_tests_with_kalman.ipynb**: Tests the stochastic formulation of GB84, comparing different data assimilation windows.

 #### **2. ES25**
 - **Overview**: A more recent and significantly modified model developed as part of this thesis work.
-While loosely based on GB84 (especially regarding the state variables), it introduces notable changes in several physical processes.
+While loosely based on GB84, it introduces notable changes in several physical processes.
 - **Improvements Over GB84**:
   - Enhanced **convection and cloud evolution** schemes.
   - Revised **water removal mechanisms** (e.g., precipitation processes).